top of page

 In various fields, savage can be used to describe something that is very bad or negative, and is severe or intense, such as a savage attack, a savage storm, or a savage disease.
 It can also be used to describe something that is extremely violent or brutal, or that is characterized by a lack of restraint or mercy, such as a savage criticism, a savage sport, or a savage behavior.

-Example sentences of savage
+Example sentences containing savage

 1. The wild animals displayed their savage nature in the jungle.